 In most states, courts may consider a child's opinion, but only if the judge believes that the child is mature enough to express a reasonable preference.

 In addition to a child's opinion, the court must also consider a variety of other factors before deciding where the child will live after a divorce or separation.
 For example, most states evaluate:

 Children dealing with divorcing or separating parents already have enough to worry about knowing that their parents are no longer living together.
 Most kids wonder where they will sleep every night, whether they will have a bedroom in each of the new homes, where "home base" will be, and whether they did something wrong to cause the divorce.

 Children thrive in stable, loving, and healthy environments, so when parents divorce, it's the court's job, not the child's, to decide which parent can provide the best environment for the child.

-There are many reasons why judges do not automatically accept children's wishes about custody.
-Here are just some of them:
+There are many reasons why judges don't automatically accept a child's preference for custody.
+For example:

 In other words, a child's preference is not always what the child needs, and it's the court's job to ensure the custody arrangement will best meet the child's needs.